A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Related Work

 \section{Related Work}

 Learning optimal control policies from offline data is known to suffer from the distribution shift problem.
 Several techniques have been proposed to tackle the problem.
-For example, one approach is to constrain the learned policy to be closer to the behaviour policy which is adopted by many model-free offline RL algorithms \cite{fujimoto2019off,jaques2019way,kumar2019stabilizing,nachum2019algaedice,peng2019advantage,wu2019behavior,siegel2020keep}.
-Another approach is to train a conservative dynamics model or critic that minimizes the predictions on OoD inputs for offline model-based optimization \cite{trabucco2021conservative,yu2021combo}. \cite{kumar2020model} use a CGAN model to fit an inverse map from the rewards to inputs so as to discourage too much departure of optimized inputs from the training data.
-A more common approach for offline model-based optimization is to utilize uncertainty quantification to evaluate the risk of giving overestimated rewards to OoD inputs \cite{chua2018deep,yu2020mopo,kidambi2020morel,argenson2020model}.
-To quantify the uncertainty, the choice of dynamics model is crucial.
-Many recent works utilize ensemble of GPNs \cite{lakshminarayanan2017simple} which assume that different dimensions of the outputs are conditionally independent as the dynamics model.
-However, this assumption rarely holds in real applications.
-As a result, \cite{zhang2020autoregressive} propose an autoregressive dynamics model in which the distribution of one dimension in the output depends on the previous dimension.
-Our work also takes the uncertainty-quantification approach, but with the difference that we leverage ensemble of CGANs as the dynamics model to produce more realistic control result samples for reliable uncertainty quantification.
+For example, one approach is to constrain the learned policy to be closer to the behaviour policy which is adopted by many model-free offline RL algorithms \cite{levine2020offline}.
+Another approach is to train a conservative dynamics model or critic that minimizes the predictions on OoD inputs for offline model-based optimization \cite{trabucco2021conservative,yu2021combo}.
+A more common approach for offline model-based optimization is to utilize uncertainty quantification to evaluate the risk of giving overestimated rewards to OoD inputs \cite{yu2020mopo,kidambi2020morel}.
+Our work also takes the uncertainty-quantification approach, but with the difference that we leverage ensemble of cGANs as the probabilistic model to produce more realistic control result samples for reliable uncertainty quantification.